dmitrii-fediuk/chatgpt/discourse.md

 3. **Section headings (numbered)**
    3.1.
 The internal sections of the article should be **numbered**: first-level headings are numbered "1.", "2.", "3.", etc.
    3.2.
 Subheadings at the second level use **fractional numbering**: "1.1.", "1.2.", etc.
-   3.3.
-Headings and subheadings are written **in lowercase letters**.
+   3.3. **Headings and subheadings** should start with a capital letter, but only the first word of the heading should be capitalized unless proper nouns or specific terms require capitalization.
    3.4. **All headings** must be **numbered** in accordance with their level in the structure of the article.
 No headings should be left unnumbered.
    3.5. **No blank lines** should be placed **after headings**.
-   3.6. **Headings should start with a capital letter**, but only the first word of the heading should be capitalized unless there are proper nouns or specific terms that require capitalization.

 4. **Text separation**
    4.1. **Each sentence is written on a new line**, even if it continues the previous thought.